 Gap Year Days 9 – 14

-We arrived in Oslo after a twelve hour economy flight from Singapore to Copenhagen, then a short hop from there to Oslo.
+We arrived in Norway after a twelve hour economy flight from Singapore to Copenhagen, then a short hop from there to Oslo.
 We had very little sleep on the flights and we had a two hour wait at the airport for the kids to arrive on their Emirates flight from Adelaide via Dubai.
 As always when we are tired and just want to get moving, their flight was delayed, and then they took over an hour to get through passport control, get their baggage and emerge from the depths of Arrivals.

 It was two hours from leaving the airport until the Bookcrossing Convention began.
 Suffice to say we did not quite make it!
 By the time we worked out the trains and tram to get to our accommodation, we were already late.
 Serving of the waffles was at 4:30, so we arrived by then with ou r stomachs grumbling.
 Along with the warm drinks they warmed us up after our first experience with the freezing weather.
 The evening was spent catching up with old friends and making new ones, before our lack of sleep caught up with us and we had to get some sleep.

 On our way back to the Anker Hotel, snow fell on me for the first time ever.
 As we jumped out of our Uber, a few flakes of snow were falling.
 I’m sure the locals would not have even noticed, but I was very excited to see those few flakes.
+Norway was already memorable.

 Saturday was another day at the convention.
 Mostly throughout the day we socialised, with some author talks in between.
 There were some book swap games (which I watched rather than participated in), the raffles were drawn and information given regarding next year’s convention in Bordeaux.
 We were all happy to see a delegation take the stage to bid for the 2019 convention.
 Rumours had been flying around that no one was going to put their hand up.
 We now know 2019 will be in Mainz, Germany.